STEVE and Rose Jacobs are the perfect team in life and things are no different in the way they approach their health and fitness.

 So what helped Steve become Today’s longest-running weather presenter?

 “I couldn’t have done it without Rose,” he said.

 “We help each other.
 We train together and try to eat well.
-We’ve really learnt how important healthy eating is recently.
-With young children it’s very important that they see we’re eating good, healthy food.
+We’ve really learned how important healthy eating is recently.
+With young children, it’s very important that they see we’re eating good, healthy food.